 So what can you do?

-Ask your fellow founders who further on in their journey than you.
+- Speak to other founders who are further on in their journey than you

-Ask them what caught them out, what took them by surprise.
+- Find out what caught them out, what took them by surprise

 I read recently ‘If you want to get somewhere fast, find someone who has already done it, been successful and learn from them’.
 Love that!

 - This could be someone who is a technical expert, able to help with a particular aspect of the product design for example.

 - It could be an expert in supporting start-ups

 - It could be someone who can look at the overall picture of where your business is right now, where you want it to go, and help you figure out how to get there